The Super Programmer

 So why are we doing this?
 There are several reasons:

-• You can use the problem-solving strategies and patterns you learn in this book in your everyday job too!
+• The problem-solving strategies and patterns you’ll learn in this book can be applied directly to your everyday work!

 First Principle Thinking